 Michelle Markgraf is the Executive Director for The Compass Center.
 She began volunteering with the The Compass Center in 2011 as a victim advocate.
 She worked on several committees and became a board member in 2013.
 As a past educator, she feels strongly that continued counseling and education of victims is vital to successfully overcoming the violence in their lives.
 She believes that continued community education is also needed in order to help break the circle of violence.
 She comes from Sanford Health, where she assisted the team that oversees 35 rural hospitals.
 She previously worked as Operations Manager for Beacon Broadcasting as well as being a partner and COO in The Marisan Group.
 She graduated with and MBA from the University of South Dakota in 2017.

-Jennifer Hynek, JD - Sexual Assault Civil Legal Attorney
+Jennifer Hynek, JD - Sexual Assault and Domestic Violence Civil Legal Attorney

 Sara Krekelberg, BA- Victim Advocate

 Sara Krekelberg joined The Compass Center in June 2014 as a Victim’s Advocate.
 She received her Bachelors degree in Human Development and Family Studies with a minor in Sociology in 2012.
 Her past experience includes working with at risk children and families.
 Sara enjoys being involved in many volunteer organizations and is committed in helping those in need through victim advocacy.

 Deb Langrehr, RPT-S, NCC, NCSC, LPC - Counselor

 Deb Langrehr joined The Compass Center staff as a Child Counselor.
 She has been a child counselor for 38 years, in the setting of Volunteers of America, Dakotas and in the public school.
 She is a Nationally Certified Counselor, Nationally Certified School Counselor, and Licensed Professional Counselor.
 Deb recently finished her classwork to become a Registered Play Therapist.
 She loves children and helping them work through the violence in their lives.